 - Crisis Scene Collaboration Workgroup.
 This group was formed to identify best practices, training and tools to assist Fire/EMS and Law Enforcement (LE) personnel to safely and effectively work together in assisting agitated individuals at incident scenes.
 This workgroup in made up of representatives from Fire/EMS departments, Medical Directors, LE, mental health clinicians, the Attorney General's Office, and a civil rights expert.
-The workgroup met for the first time in December 2021 and plans to complete initial work by mid-2022. - Active Assailant Interagency Workgroup.
+The workgroup has met three times and is currently collecting expert advice and information and completing a draft guidance document. - Active Assailant Interagency Workgroup.
 This workgroup continues efforts in support of Governor Hogan's Executive Order "Active-Assailant Incident Preparation and Coordination", issued in February 2019.
 The Maryland State Police and MIEMSS continue to co-chair the work group.
 Meetings have resumed virtually after a short pause caused by the COVID-19 outbreak.